Run an Algorand node

 The Algorand Developer Portal provides an official step-by-step guide.
 The guide details a two-folder installation with an updater script to keep your software current.
 You'll download binaries, configure settings, and potentially use command-line tools to manage and interact with your node.

-Disclaimer: Pixelnode and Aust One-Click Node are third-party services.
-The Algorand Foundation has no control over these external services and makes no guarantees regarding their functionality, security, or reliability.
+Disclaimer: Aust One-Click Node is a third-party service.
+The Algorand Foundation has no control over this external services and makes no guarantees regarding its functionality, security, or reliability.
 Please exercise caution when accessing these sites and ensure that you understand the associated risks.
 Never share your private key data with any service.

 Why run an Algorand node?